Encourage students to trace the numbers, as they color however many feathers that match the number on the turkey's tummy.

 This packet will be FREE for an entire year!
 Woo hoo.
 After which time, it will be up-dated and put in my TpT shop.
 Click on the link to take a look.
 For your convenience I've included a PREVIEW of this new 25 page packet.
 "Stuff the Turkey!"

 Reinforce lots of Common Core State Standards with this sweet easy-reader that incorporates the 5 senses.
 Students read, trace, write, add end punctuation, underline the adjectives and color the pictures.

 I hope your kiddo's enjoy the games and activities that they can do with these scarecrow-themed alphabet cards.
 Includes a 3-page tip list, of what to do with the cards + sweet scarecrow "Kaboom!" cards to make alphabet games even more fun.
 This FREEBIE is part of my Jumbo Standard-Based Scarecrow packet.
-It's a whopping 184-pages long and just $5.95 in my TpT shop.
+It's a whopping 184-pages long and is in my TpT shop.
 Click on the link to pop on over.
 For your convenience, I've included a preview in the freebie.

 This craftivity is a super-fun way for your kiddos to practice 2D shapes.
 For that finishing touch, I ran yellow paper through my scredder to make the "hay".
 "Socrates" will be FREE for an entire year (!) after which time he will be updated and become part of my whopping 63-page Scarecrow Shapes packet in my TpT shop.
 Click on the link to zip on over.
 For your convenience, I've included a PREVIEW here.

 Getting your students excited about writing, and WANTING to write, can be a bit difficult.
 I've found that if children have an interesting writing prompt to jump start their brains, they WILL be enthusiastic and get right down to business!
 Give them a choice of any of these six, fun-scarecrow writing prompts, perfect for Daily 5 or your writing block.